 Guidance and Counseling so that every student may discover his aptitudes, make a wise occupational selection and prepare for the successful pursuit of his life's work.

-Special Services to the community, such as lectures, cultural programs, testing and counseling for non-high school graduates, public forums, institutes, and short courses.
+Special Services to the community, such as lectures, cultural programs, testing and counseling for non-high school graduates, and other activities.

 ACCREDITATION